Ashish013/FaceNet_TF-2.0/README.md

 ### What are the "pretrained weights" you keep refering to :grey_question:
-- These pretrained weights are not any imagenet weights rather are weights obtained by training on personal images, a subset of celebrity images from a [kaggle dataset](https://www.kaggle.com/havingfun/100-bollywood-celebrity-faces?) for around a 1000 epochs with initial learning rate 5e+5
+- These pretrained weights are not any imagenet weights rather are weights obtained by training on personal images, a subset of celebrity images from this [kaggle dataset](https://www.kaggle.com/havingfun/100-bollywood-celebrity-faces?) for around a 1000 epochs with initial learning rate 5e+5

 ### Do I have to train it every time :question: